-A practitioner-scholar, design researcher, strategist, educator and author, Mariana Amatullo is the Co-Founder and Vice President of Designmatters, the award-winning social impact department of ArtCenter College of Design, in Pasadena, California.
+A practitioner-scholar, design researcher, strategist, educator and author, Mariana Amatullo is the Co-Founder and former Vice President of Designmatters, the award-winning social impact department of ArtCenter College of Design, in Pasadena, California.
 Since establishing Designmatters as a new College-wide program in 2001, and later expanding it into an educational Department with Graduate offerings (through the Media Design Practices Field MFA) and an Undergraduate course of study (the Designmatters Minor in Social Innovation), Amatullo has helped conceptualize and manage a portfolio of global and national educational design projects, research collaborations and publications at the intersection of art, design and social innovation.
 Her international work leading experiential design projects and initiatives in design for social innovation have included partnerships with institutions and organizations in India, China, Uganda and several countries of Latin America (Chile, Mexico, Peru and Colombia) and Europe (France, Spain and Great Britain).
 Amatullo conceived and hosted in 2013 the now biennial LEAP symposium series investigating emerging career pathways in design for social innovation and is the lead editor of LEAP Dialogues: Career Pathways in Design for Social Innovation published by Designmatters and available through Distributed Arts Publisher in 2016.

 Through her leadership, ArtCenter became the first design institution to be affiliated as a nongovernmental organization with the United Nations and formally accredited with organizations such as the Organization of American States, the Pan American Health Organization and the United Nations Population Fund.
 Amatullo has been responsible for the stewardship of ArtCenter’s fundraising strategy in the design for social innovation domain, developing funded educational partnerships and grants with the support of several national foundations (National Endowment for the Arts, VentureWell, Surdna, Nathan Cummings), government entities (US Geological Survey, the office of the Mayors of Pasadena and Los Angeles) and private sector companies and corporate foundations focused on bringing design innovation to emerging markets and underserved populations (Ashoka, Nike Foundation, Autodesk Social Impact Foundation).